Yom Kippur War: Egyptian attack

 Egyptian forces advanced approximately 4 to 5 km into the Sinai Desert with two armies (both corps-sized by western standards, included the 2nd Infantry Division in the northern Second Army).
 By the following morning, some 850 tanks had crossed the canal.
-In his account of the war, Saad El Shazly noted that by the morning of October 7, the Egyptians had lost 280 soldiers and 20 tanks, though this account is disputed.
+In his account of the war, Saad El Shazly noted that by the morning of 7 October, the Egyptians had lost 280 soldiers and 20 tanks, though this account is disputed.

 Most Israeli soldiers defending the Bar Lev Line became casualties, and some 200 were taken prisoner.
 In the subsequent days, some defenders of the Bar Lev Line managed to break through the Egyptian encirclement and return to their lines or were extracted during later Israeli counterattacks.
-For the next several days, the IAF played a minimal role in the fighting, largely because it was needed to deal with the simultaneous, and ultimately more threatening, Syrian invasion of the Golan Heights.
+For the next several days, the IAF played a minimal role in the fighting, largely because it was needed to deal with the simultaneous, and ultimately more threatening, Syrian attack in the Golan Heights.

 Egyptian forces then consolidated their initial positions.
-On October 7, the bridgeheads were enlarged an additional 4 km, at the same time repulsing Israeli counterattacks.
+On 7 October, the bridgeheads were enlarged an additional 4 km, at the same time repulsing Israeli counterattacks.
 In the north, the Egyptian 18th Division attacked the town of El-Qantarah el-Sharqiyya, engaging Israeli forces in and around the town.
 The fighting there was conducted at close quarters, and was sometimes hand-to-hand.
 The Egyptians were forced to clear the town building by building.
 By evening, most of the town was in Egyptian hands.
 El-Qantarah was completely cleared by the next morning.

-Meanwhile, the Egyptian commandos airdropped on October 6 began encountering Israeli reserves the following morning.
+Meanwhile, the Egyptian commandos airdropped on 6 October began encountering Israeli reserves the following morning.
 Both sides suffered heavy losses, but the commandos were at times successful in delaying the movement of Israeli reserves to the front.
 These special operations often led to confusion and anxiety among Israeli commanders, who commended the Egyptian commandos.
 This view was contradicted by another source that stated that few commandos made it to their objectives, and were usually nothing more than a nuisance.
 According to Abraham Rabinovich, only the commandos near Baluza and those blocking the road to Fort Budapest had measurable success.
 Of the 1,700 Egyptian commandos inserted behind Israeli lines during the war, 740 were killed—many in downed helicopters—and 330 taken prisoner.